 The C. Fred Edwards Conservatory opened in 1996 and is West Virginia's only plant conservatory.
 It features tropical and subtropical plants.
 The plants in our collection fall into four general categories: Orchids, Agriculturally Important, Fragrant, and Unusual.

-The Agriculturally Important plant category includes those that are important to most people usually because we eat them or use their products in some way.
+The Agriculturally Important plant category includes plants that are familiar to most people because they eat them or use their products in some way.
 Examples include cashew, chocolate, banana, papaya, sugarcane, and coffee.
-Other useful plants include the screw pine and carnauba wax palm.
+Another useful plant includes the carnauba wax palm.

 The presence of fragrant plants adds another dimension to the Conservatory.
 Plants such as the orange jessamine, white ginger, and stephanotus add a pleasing aroma to the air.
 In addition to these plants, many of the orchids have a delightful fragrance.